etnperlong/matrix-puppeteer-line/SETUP.md

 # Upgrading
 Simply `git pull` or `git rebase` the latest changes, and rerun any installation commands (`yarn --production`, `pip install -Ur ...`).

+To upgrade the LINE extension used by Puppeteer, simply download and extract the latest .crx in the same location as for initial setup.